mrdwab/splitstackshape/README.md

 ## Install

-The package [is on CRAN](http://cran.r-project.org/web/packages/splitstackshape/index.html) (though the mirrors have yet to be populated and Windows binaries have yet to be built).
-Once that is good, you should be able to use:
+The package [is on CRAN](http://cran.r-project.org/web/packages/splitstackshape/index.html).
+You can install it using:

 ```r
 install.packages("splitstackshape")